exaV/MapGeneration/README.md

 * Yes, we use Java, except for native code support where appropriate (e.g. native movie/video).
 We mainly focus on convenience and concepts that could be applied / ported to any language.

 We will add further modules while working on the core library.
 The video library (part of which will go into the core library) is quite usable.
-Animation and physics will follow quickly.
+Animation and physics are planned as well.

 Repository